auwahmad/suspendedBall_control/README.md

 ## 🧑‍🏫 Intended Use

 This repository is designed for educational purposes and is part of a university-level control systems course.
-Students are encouraged to use the `Coursework_MATLAB_v2` folder for guided exploration, while the `Solutions` folder should be referred to for verification and deeper insights.
+Students are encouraged to use the `Coursework_MATLAB_v2` for guided exploration, while the `Solutions` folder should be referred to for verification and deeper insights.

 ---